reaperhulk/dsa-ctf/emails/dsa_details.md

 Okay, I spent some time researching DSA and here's some more information for you.
 A complete DSA key is made up of 5 values: `p`, `q`, `g`, `x`, and `y`.
 `p`, `q`, `g`, and `y` are all public values.
-The `/public_key` endpoint on the server gives these values and can be used to to verify that a given signature is valid.
+The `/public_key` endpoint on the server gives these values and can be used to verify that a given signature is valid.
 The private value, x, is what we need to unlock the funds at my bank.
 A DSA signature is normally computed as follows:

 * First pick a `k` where 0 < `k` < `q`